 We are committed to equipping students with a strong command of spoken and written English, and fostering a love of language through reading for pleasure and information.
 Our aim is to ensure every student makes continuous progress through goal-setting and diagnostic feedback, feeling motivated to achieve above and beyond their target level.
 In our school students don’t just learn English… they use it!

 Our objectives are:

-- To cultivate positive values and attitudes conducive to lifelong learning
+- to nurture a love of reading and cultivate attitudes conducive to lifelong learning

 - Knowledge & Receptive Skills Development within Meaningful Contexts: New knowledge (e.g. phonics, vocabulary and grammar) is introduced and practised within the contexts of engaging and age-appropriate oral and written texts (e.g. puppetry, story books, and videos).
 Strategies to develop students' listening and reading skills (e.g. blending sounds and chunking words) are also taught within the contexts of these fun and exciting texts.